Sveske-Juice/illuma-learning-app/README.md

 <br>

 ## Disclaimer
 This is a school project and won't be maintained nor updated.
-This app is a prototype for a game which was designed to help increase the youths academic skills, so it might not work as expected.
-Also be aware that the code is a bit messy if you dare to look at it (:
+This app is a prototype.